Keeping the Faith: Some things are better left alone

-“Mr. Rattlesnake, what have you done?
-You promised not to harm me!
-Now I will surely die!” he cried.
-The rattlesnake could only offer a sly grin with this slithering answer: “Ah, but you knew what I was when you first picked me up.”
+The young Cherokee picked up the rattlesnake once again and came all the way down the mountain.
+But just before he laid the rattlesnake down, the snake turned and bit the boy.
+The boy cried out in pain: “Mr. Rattlesnake, you promised not to harm me!”
+The rattlesnake could only offer a slithering answer: “Ah, but you knew what I was when you picked me up.”
 The lesson is obvious: Some things are best resisted by leaving them alone.

 There is something dreadfully dangerous that the Christian church has been picking up for centuries now, something it can hardly resist.
 That something is power.
 It is a hoped for unification with Empire, and the deadly idea that the church can use the state’s influence to accomplish its own mission without being bitten.
 Regrettably, it is not a new idea.